 Margarita Terekhova is a Soviet and Russian actress and film director, People’s Artist of Russia (1996).
-She is best known for her roles in The Mirror (1975) by director Andrey Tarkovskiy and in the popular TV series The Dog in the Manger (1977) and D’Artagnan and Three Musketeers (1978).
+She is best known for her roles in The Mirror (1975) directed by Andrey Tarkovskiy, in the popular TV series The Dog in the Manger (1977) and D’Artagnan and Three Musketeers (1978).

-Since 1959 Margarita had been studied at the Tashkent University, Faculty of Mathematics and Physics.
+Since 1959 Margarita studied at the Tashkent University, Faculty of Mathematics and Physics.
 Two years later she left the university and went to Moscow, where she studied at A. Zavadsky Theater Studio.

 After her graduation in 1964 she became an actress of Mossovet Theatre, where she had been working for many years (with a break – from 1983 to 1987).
-There her stage partners were such actors as Faina Ranevskaya, Vera Maretskaya, Valentina Talyzina, Olga Ostroumova, Larisa Kuznetsova, Rostislav Plyatt, Yuri Zavadsky, Georgi Zhzhyonov, Leonid Markov, Mikhail Kozakov, Sergei Yursky, Valentin Gaft, Georgi Taratorkin, Anatoli Adoskin, Gennadi Bortnikov, Evgeniy Steblov and other notable Russian actors.
+There her stage partners were famous actors including Faina Ranevskaya, Vera Maretskaya, Valentina Talyzina, Olga Ostroumova, Larisa Kuznetsova, Yuri Zavadsky, Valentin Gaft, Georgi Taratorkin, Evgeniy Steblov and other notable Russian actors.

-At Mossovet Theater she played a lot of interesting roles, including Cleopatra in Caesar And Cleopatra by Shaw (1964), Maria in the play The Clown based on the novel by G. B?ll (1968), Sonya in the play Crime And Punishment based on the novel by Fyodor Dostoyevsky (1971), Elizaveta in Royal Hunt by L. Zorin (1977), Lyubov in the Related Variations by S. Alyoshin (1979).
+At Mossovet Theater she played a lot of interesting roles, including Cleopatra in Caesar And Cleopatra by Shaw (1964), Maria in the play The Clown (1968), Sonya in the play Crime And Punishment based on the novel by Fyodor Dostoyevsky (1971).
+In addition, she played Elizaveta in Royal Hunt by L. Zorin (1977), Lyubov in the Related Variations by S. Alyoshin (1979).

-In 1965 Terekhova debuted on the screen in the film Hello, This Is Me.
+Pretty Terekhova debuted on the screen in the film Hello, This Is Me in 1965.

 The actress became popular in the late 1970s after the release of costumed musical films Dog In The Manger and Three Musketeers.

-In 2005 she made her debut as a director, made a film The Seagull based on Anton Chekhov’s play.
+Actually, in 2005, she made her debut as a director with the film The Seagull based on Anton Chekhov’s play.

-Son – actor Alexander Terekhov (born on July 12, 1981), graduated from the State Institute of Cinematography.
+Her daughter is an actress Anna Terekhova, grandson Mikhail Dobrynin (1988).
+Alexander Terekhov (born on July 12, 1981) graduated from the State Institute of Cinematography.